Challenges are, no tautology intended, challenging and always require an excessive investment of mental courage and cheering self-talk.

 And that only happens if we don’t maneuver the interpretation of the sign towards the direction we (think*) want.
-Because, our intuition would often tells us to do the opposite of what our comfort level is.
+Because our intuition would often tell us to do the opposite of what our comfort level is.

 II.
 Showing Up For The Assignment